Remote sensing and faithful quantum teleportation through non-localized qubits

-We address the estimation of the intensity of a static magnetic field $ B_{1} $ applied at Alice's location, through the non-localized qubits, teleported to Bob's location.
-It is an interesting model motivating investigation of making remote magnetic sensors.
+We address the estimation of the coupling strength $ B_{1} $ at Alice's location, through the non-localized qubits, teleported to Bob's location.
+It is an interesting model motivating investigation of making remote sensors (see Fig. \ref{fig:2qubittel}).

 The state of the two-qubit system, used for the remote sensing, is given by Eq. (\ref{outputstate}).
 It can be transformed into a block-diagonal form by changing the order of the basis vectors.
-Then, using Eq. (\ref{Ldiagonal}), we find that the SLD, associated with the intensity of the magnetic field, is obtained as \begin{widetext}
+Then, using Eq. (\ref{Ldiagonal}), we find that the SLD, associated with the coupling strength, is obtained as \begin{widetext}